wp-plugins/amazonsimpleadmin/readme.txt

 == Info ==

-This is the first public version.
-I have used this plugin for several weeks now and it works fine so far.
 If you find any bugs please send me a mail (info@NOSPAM_ichdigital.de, remove the NOSPAM_) or use the comments on the [plugin's homepage](http://www.ichdigital.de/amazonsimpleadmin/).
 Please also contact me for feature requests and ideas how to improve this plugin.
 Any other reactions are welcome too of course.

 == Frequently Asked Questions ==